Chayno1/Milestone-project-3-my-film-review/README.md

  #### Website Function Test

  - To test the function of the website I played around with the website in different ways.
 I viewd it from a casual browsers perspective looking at the different pages availiable and what i could do.
 I then signed in as a registered user and tested all the possible options and functions I have as a registered user, making sure my actions completed properly like editing a film, deleting a film, adding a review and deleteing a review.
+ - error found when trying to add new film.
+New film could not be added as all new films were said to already exist on database.
+Error with coding.
+Temperary fix was to remove this section of code, causing new issue of duplicated films being added to database by user.

  - To test the JavaScript I put the JavaScript code through a JavaScript checker JSHint.com.
 Only two warnings otherwise the javascript passed.
 The two warnings not fuly understood and look possibly in reference to materialize coding.